"

 4. If #3 is a yes, what equipment do you need to change out?
 If #3 is no, why not?

-5. What polarity is GMAW aluminum used with?
+5. What polarity is used for welding aluminum with the GMA process?

 6. What is GMAW-P?